 - The majority of dealers will most likely offer you between 50 and 60 percent of the most recent final sale prices, if not less.

-Recent sales of a search for “T206 Lajoie” have been found.
-Take note that the sale prices for sold products are displayed in green (as opposed to black).
-Step 5: Investigate other avenues for selling your cards.
+- Take note that the sale prices for sold products are displayed in green (as opposed to black).

 Selling on eBay

-Selling on eBay is one of the first options that most people think of when they think about selling.
-Although this can be a realistic choice for those with previous experience, it is not recommended for those who are less experienced.
-Actually, we discourage people from selling on eBay so frequently that we established a page titled “7 Reasons Why You Should NOT Try to Sell Your Cards on eBay” to help them.
+Selling on eBay is one of the first options that most people think of when they think of selling.
+Although this can be a viable option for those with previous experience, it is not recommended for those who are less experienced.
+Actually, we discourage people from selling on eBay so frequently that we created a resource titled “7 Reasons Why You Should NOT Try to Sell Your Cards on eBay” to help them.

 Selling on Craigslist